 22 May 2018

-For some of us it’s so easy to hop on a plane and venture off for a week of sun.
+For many people it’s so easy to hop on a plane and venture off for a week in the sun.

 We recommend that you always check with your GP and airline prior to air travel.

 The air is pressurised whilst you are flying and this can vary depending on the size or the aeroplane and the height at which it flies.

 This can cause breathing difficulties if you are living with COPD as the air is less saturated with oxygen.

 It is important to declare COPD during medical screening when arranging your travel insurance.
 Here are a few questions you might be expected to answer: